 Introduction

 This proposed study, in the field of history, bridges the domains of cultural history and history of education and aims to examine the dynamics of urban youth culture and its political expression between 1965 and 1999 in Israel.
-This period is marked by a significant transition away from the country’s founding rural ethos, challenging fundamental notions about citizenship, and political trust (Ram, 2000).
+This period is marked by a significant transition away from the country’s founding rural ethos, challenging fundamental notions about citizenship and political trust (Ram, 2000).
 The period is also noteworthy for its shifts in youth political engagement – from a locus in rural to urban settings, and away from an emphasis on compliance with established norms and values.
 While previous studies have examined Israeli youth political engagement, primarily during the 1960s and early 1970s, no comprehensive study has systematically explored the evolving patterns of youth political activism throughout this entire period.
 Moreover, most previous studies have not explicitly accounted for the urban context in which these changes occurred, nor the influence that changing notions of citizenship had on youth activism.

 To better understand the evolution of a distinct "political voice" among urban Jewish youth and its manifestations within Israeli society during this unique transitional period, we draw on and synthesize three different theoretical domains, each typically examined in isolation.
 These include: (1) theories and concepts pertaining to youth activism, encompassing youth culture, youth participation, and social engagement; (2) the body of research and theories concerning urbanism and adolescents’ place in it; and (3) concepts associated with citizenship, civic mindset, and civic education.
 Subdividing the study timeframe into three periods marked by significant national events, this research will use the methodologies of cultural history to facilitate an examination of cultural attributes within their historical and societal context.
 We will analyze a wide range of primary source documents reflecting both direct and indirect expressions of 14- to 18-year-olds as they relate to participation in various organizations and initiatives (mainly civil society and political), as well as written contributions by young individuals in various stages of their political and non-political engagement.
-While acknowledging their importance, this study does not encompass other social and cultural spheres such as religious, rural, and gender-related contexts, which lie beyond the scope of this proposal.
+While acknowledging their importance, this study does not encompass other social and cultural spheres, such as religious, rural, and gender-related contexts, which lie beyond the scope of this proposal.

 Youth Activism: Characteristics and action in theory and practice

-While recognizing extensive theoretical work exploring the concept of ‘generation’ across cultures (Manheim, 1952; Bourdieu, 2005; Girsh, 2023) this research adopts a primarily Western-modern world definition of youth as those between the ages of 14 and 18 who are in transition between childhood and adulthood (Erikson, 1968) Previous studies on youth activism have sought to explain the characteristics of young people as they transform from participants in youth subculture to participants in political actions and protests (Muggleton, 2005; Schildt & Siegfried, 2008; Fowler, 2008).
-Much of the research in Israel adopts educational or cultural lenses (see for example: Alon, 1986; Taub, 1997; Dror, 2007; Heilbronner, 2011, 2014; Graves 2019).
-Further, a significant focus has been on the 1960s and the impact of what is often referred to as the Western 'counterculture,' as well as explorations of intergenerational relations (Taub, 2003; Alon, 1986; Sheinblat, 2017).
+While recognizing extensive theoretical work exploring the concept of “generation” across cultures (Manheim, 1952; Bourdieu, 2005; Girsh, 2023), this research adopts a primarily Western-modern world definition of youth as those between the ages of 14 and 18 who are in transition between childhood and adulthood (Erikson, 1968) Previous studies on youth activism have sought to explain the characteristics of young people as they transform from participants in youth subculture to participants in political actions and protests (Muggleton, 2005; Schildt & Siegfried, 2008; Fowler, 2008).
+Much of the research in Israel adopts educational or cultural lenses (see, for example: Alon, 1986; Taub, 1997; Dror, 2007; Heilbronner, 2011, 2014; Graves, 2019).
+Further, a significant focus has been on the 1960s and the impact of what is often referred to as the Western “counterculture,” as well as explorations of intergenerational relations (Taub, 2003; Alon, 1986; Sheinblat, 2017).